dan-t/vim-hsimport/README.md

 if your project depends on `ghc`, then the `ghc` package is still marked as hidden.
 I don't know why that's the case.

+How the imports are pretty printed and where they're placed can be configured.
+Please take a look at the [README](<https://github.com/dan-t/hsimport/blob/master/README.md>) of `hsimport`.

 Issues
 ------